wpilibsuite/VisionBuildSamples/Java/readme.md

 # Java sample vision system

-This is the WPILib sample build system for building Java based vision targeting for running on systems other then the roboRIO.
-This currently supports the following platfomrs
+This is the WPILib sample build system for building Java based vision targeting for running on systems other than the roboRIO.
+This currently supports the following platforms

 * Windows
 * Raspberry Pi running Raspbian
 * Generic Armhf devices (such as the BeagleBone Black or the Jetson)

-It has been designed to be easy to set up and use, and only needs a few minor settings to pick which system you want to be ran on.
+It has been designed to be easy to setup and use, and only needs a few minor settings to pick which system you want to be ran on.
 It has samples for interfacing with NetworkTables and CsCore from any device, along with performing OpenCV operations.

 ## Choosing which system to build for